aAbdz/CylShapeDecomposition/README.md

 If you use any part of the cylindrical shape decomposition algorithm in your research, please cite:

-A. Abdollahzadeh, A. Sierra, J. Tohka, Cylindrical shape decomposition for 3D segmentation of tubular objects, arXiv:1911.00571v2 [cs.CV] (2019).
-URL http://arxiv.org/abs/1911.00571.
+Abdollahzadeh, A., Sierra, A. & Tohka, J. Cylindrical Shape Decomposition for 3D Segmentation of Tubular Objects.
+IEEE Access 9, 23979–23995 (2021).

 The outline of the CSD algorithm: